Curriculum 2000 |

 Evaluate

-• explore and evaluate a range of existing products
+- investigate and analyse a range of existing products

-evaluate their ideas and products against design criteria
+- evaluate their ideas and products against their own design criteria and consider

-No change
+No change |

 Knowledge and understanding of materials and components